Steel (John Henry Irons)

-Steel is a superhero appearing in comic books published by DC Comics.
+Steel is a fictional superhero appearing in American comic books published by DC Comics.
 He is a genius engineer who builds a mechanized suit of armor that mirrors Superman's powers.
 Steel initially seeks to replace Superman, who has been killed by Doomsday.
 After Superman is resurrected, he accepts Steel as an ally.
 Steel's sledgehammer and real name of John Henry Irons are references to the mythical railroad worker John Henry.
 He has a niece named Natasha Irons who is also a superhero with similar steel armor.

 The character is portrayed by Shaquille O'Neal in the 1997 film adaptation of the same name and Wolé Parks in the television series Superman & Lois.
-Additionally, Michael Dorn and Zeno Robinson have voiced the character in animation.
+Additionally, Michael Dorn, Phil LaMarr, Zeno Robinson, and Byron Marc Newsome have voiced the character in animation.

 Publication history

 First appearing in The Adventures of Superman #500 (June 1993), he is the second character known as Steel and was created by Louise Simonson and artist Jon Bogdanove.
 Aspects of the character are inspired by the African American folk hero John Henry, as well as Superman.